readandprogress/readandprogress/README.md

 ----

 Hey there!
-I go by Reading.
-I'm an aspiring technical writer who is deeply passionate about Linux, Cybersecurity, Web Development and Homelabing.
-Aside of my various tech projects, like my personal [site](https://reading.is-a.dev/).
-I also enjoy writing fiction and would love to be a published author one day.
+I go by Reading and I'm an aspiring technical writer who is deeply passionate about Linux, Cybersecurity, Web Development and Homelabing.
+Aside from my various tech projects, like my personal [site](https://reading.is-a.dev/).
+I also enjoy writing fiction and would love to be a published author one day!

 # Chat with Me!